slowernews/wisdom-tldr/chapters/chapter_1_self.md

 'When you are grateful, fear disappears and abundance appears.' -- Anthony Robbins*

 > *'When I let go of what I am, I become what I might be.
 When I let go of what I have, I receive what I need.' -- Lao Tzu*

+> *'Writing down one thing you are grateful for each day is the cheapest possible therapy ever.' -- Kevin Kelly*